Lappeenranta

-Lappeenranta, the region's centre for tourism, is the second most visited city by Russian tourists in Finland after Helsinki and it competes with Helsinki for the largest share of tax-free sales in Finland.
-Lappeenranta is a model for renewable energies and a clean living environment.
-Lappeenranta was the only Finnish city among the 14 finalists in the international Earth Hour City Challenge 2014, organized by WWF.
-In 2009, Lappeenranta was rated the fourth best in the comparison of the largest Finnish cities, while in the 2008 survey Lappeenranta was ranked fifth.
-In a survey conducted in 2011 for business representatives, Lappeenranta ranked 17th among Finnish cities in terms of image.
+Lappeenranta, the region's tourism centre, is the second most visited city in Finland by Russian tourists after Helsinki and competes with Helsinki for the largest share of tax-free sales in Finland.
+Lappeenranta is a model for renewable energy and a clean living environment.
+Lappeenranta was the only Finnish city among the 14 finalists of the international Earth Hour City Challenge 2014 organised by WWF.
+In 2009, Lappeenranta was ranked fourth in the comparison of the largest Finnish cities, while in the 2008 survey the city was ranked fifth.
+In a survey conducted among business representatives in 2011, Lappeenranta was ranked 17th among Finnish cities in terms of image.

-Opened in 1918, Lappeenranta Airport, located in the center of the city, is the oldest airport still in operation in Finland.
+Lappeenranta Airport, opened in 1918 and located in the city centre, is Finland's oldest operating airport.